NORTH POLE – THE THREE DAY ADVENTURE

 Rates, dates and booking

-The dates in 2017: departure from Longyearbyen on the 13th April.
+The dates in 2018: departure from Longyearbyen around the 10-15th April.
 But you have to be there 1-2 days in advance, and have flexibility for departure in case of delays.

 Price: 18.900,- euro

 2018 & 2019:

 We are going back both in 2018 and 2019.
 There might be some changes to the dates and price compared to 2017.
 The program will stay the same.